steem/qwp/README.md

 ![Demo foo bar](https://github.com/steem/qwp/blob/master/doc/demo_foo_bar.png)

 ## qwp
-qwp is a file based PHP web router that helps you translate each page request to a PHP file.
+qwp is a PHP router that helps you to map web requests to separated PHP file.
 For your convenient, qwp also includes the following features:
 * form validation using one copy of validation rule file for both JS and PHP code
 * multi-language support using one copy of localization file for both JS and PHP code